 You do not have to turn your child around at 9 months.
 It is safer to have your child rearward facing for as long as comfortably possible.
-R129 stipulates that your child should be rearward facing until at least 15 months old.
+R129 stipulates that your child should be rearward facing until at least 15 months old and be at least 76cm tall.